corroded/thicc-thocc-click-clack/README.md

 I've organised this as much as I could by categorising them.

+### Legend:

+- ▶️: External video link
+- 🔗: External link to a page

 ### Ergonomics

 Mostly science papers on ergonomics that I have read.
 Ergonomics usually allude to hand positioning, prevention of injuries like RSI (repetitive strain injury) or CTS (carpal tunnel syndrome).